 A fresh, good quality pellet feed contains all the vitamins and minerals necessary for healthy chooks.

-Commercial laying breeds such as ISA Browns and Leghorns, which lay every day, benefit from shell grit for extra calcium to sustain their egg production.
+Commercial laying breeds such as HyLine or ISA Browns and Leghorns, which lay every day, benefit from shell grit for extra calcium to sustain their egg production.
 Heritage breeds which lay in more natural cycles will get enough calcium from their pellet feed, but they will probably like ground-up egg shells as a snack anyway.

 Backyard chook writers frequently recommend special diets and home remedies for periods of illness, or for when hens are moulting or broody or old.
 Giving your hens garlic and yoghurt won’t hurt them, but as long as they have good quality pellet feed, clean, fresh water and something interesting to peck at every now and then, they will be fine.